-Jim Teel is the Worship Pastor for the Edinburg SDA Church in Texas.
+Jim Teel, now living in Nothwest Georgia, retired in early 2017 from his position as the Worship Pastor for the Edinburg SDA Church in Texas after serving there for three years.
 Prior to this appointment, he served from 2006 through 2013 in the Keene SDA Church, on the campus of Southwestern Adventist University.
 This had followed eleven years of worship planning and directing music for the Marietta Adventist Church in Marietta, Georgia.
-In his 25 years of in-church ministry, he has served in both traditional and contemporary church music settings, helping to transform three different churches from single-service traditional worship styles into multi-service formats with a variety of blended musical styles.
+In his 27 total years of in-church ministry, he served in both traditional and contemporary church music settings, helping to transform three different churches from single-service traditional worship styles into multi-service formats with a variety of blended musical styles.

 His musical skills and breadth of prior music experiences, along with his skills in writing and creating visual presentations, contributed to the success of his ministry in Marietta and in the churches he had served earlier in Southern California.
 He was ordained to the gospel ministry by the Georgia-Cumberland Conference of Seventh-day Adventists in 1997.